“Any Starfleet vessel in range, come in. This is the U.S.S. Andromeda—do you copy?”

 The ensign who had taken over at Tactical called out as an alarm beeped on his console.
 “Captain, the Andromeda’s shields just went up.”

-Damn, DeLuca cursed silently.
+Damn, Murphy cursed silently.
 Raised shields meant they couldn’t beam the away team back.
 “Messenger to away team.”
 Silence was the only response he received.

 “Captain, she’s firing up her warp drive,” Tucker informed him.